Can you get equity release on a leasehold property?

 Can you use equity release to extend your lease?

 Yes, you can use some of the money you unlock from your home to pay for a lease extension.
-Different lenders will have different requirements for how you approach this.
+Different providers will have different requirements for how you approach this.

 For example, with us, you’ll need to get written evidence that you and your freeholder have agreed on the leasehold extension.
 The extension must then be completed at the same time as the equity release loan is made (or earlier).